Platonn/angular-universal-14-error-handling-default/README.md

 # How Angular Universal (SSR) treats runtime errors

 This project checks how `ngExpressEngine` from `@nguniversal/express-engine` exposes the errors from an angular SSR app to the ExpressJS.
-In particular, it checks, if any uncaught exception during the SSR of the Angular app causes sending a 500 response to the client.
-Technically speaking, it checks what are the values of arguments (`err` and `html`) passed from `ngExpressEngine` to `callback(err, html)` (the rendering callback of ExpressJS).
+In particular, this project checks, if any uncaught exception during the SSR of the Angular app causes sending a `500` status response to the client.
+Technically speaking, the project checks what are the values of arguments (`err` and `html`) passed from `ngExpressEngine` to `callback(err, html)` (the rendering callback of ExpressJS).

 ### Observations
 Rejected promise passed to the `APP_INITIALIZER` causes sending `500` status response to the client, with a HTML being only the printed stacktrace of the error.